Zeyu-Li/Unity-Tutorial-2D/README.md

   ### 12. Events

-Events are add much needed interactions into a game, but keep in mind that every event requires a lot of work.
+Events add much needed interactions into a game, but keep in mind that every event requires a lot of work.
 With this in mind, let's implement a button that triggers a platform.

   1. Have a button and platform object ready.
 If not, feel free to use the ones below